Three Concepts Aspiring Writers Should Know (The Good, the Bad, and the Ugly)

 Puzzle Pieces before being sorted

-Even if you love to work on puzzles, this would be a mind-numbing way to complete one.
+Even if you love working on jigsaw puzzles, this would be a mind-numbing way to complete one.
 It’s also a mind-numbing way to write a piece of any length.
-But novice writers sit down to do it that exact way quite often.

 If you have a book idea, you probably have a scene or two in mind already.
-It may be easy to start writing that scene if it's at the beginning of the story, but what if the scene happens midway through the book or near the end?
-Or maybe you don’t know where the part will eventually land.
-Do you wait to write it until you’ve written the scene that comes before it?
+If that scene is at the beginning, sitting down to write it may be relatively easy.
+But what if that scene happens midway through the book or near the end?
+Or if you don’t know where it will eventually land?
+Should you wait to write that scene until you’ve written all the scenes before it?

-No. Don’t wait to write that scene.
-Get it out of your head and onto the page no matter where it will end up in the linear progression of the book.
-You will sabotage yourself, and the scene needing creating, if you believe you must first write everything that comes before it.
+Write that scene now.
+Release it from your head and onto the page no matter where it will end up in the linear progression of the book.
+Don’t worry if it’s not perfect.
+You will have to edit and refine it at some point.
+But you will sabotage yourself and that scene if you wait to write it until after you’ve written all the scenes before it.

 Tale of Two Writing Modes

-I don’t hear many writers talk about this, but I believe the best ones know, either instinctively or through trial and error, that there are two distinct and separate modes used in successful writing.
-Combining the modes leads to frustration.
-I’ve already mentioned why you want to avoid that emotion.
+I don’t hear many writers talk about this, but I believe the best ones know it instinctively or through trial and error.
+Successful writing originates from becoming adept at two distinct, separate writing modes.
+Combining the modes usually leads to frustration, and I’ve already mentioned why you want to minimize that emotion.

 What are these modes?